- How do I find a peer-reviewed article?

 If you have determined that the Library does not own the article or book you are looking for, you may submit a request for the material through Interlibrary Loan.
 Sign in with your Tracks account and provide the details to request your item.
 You will receive an email when the item arrives.
 Scanned articles will be delivered directly to your ILL account where you may also view outstanding requests and renew interlibrary loan books.

 Textbooks are not available through interlibrary loan due to high demand.
 Previous editions of textbooks used for your course may be requested, but the checkout period is limited to several weeks.

 GradTrack provides graduate students with helpful information specifically for graduate students.
-The Theses & Dissertations section includes templates for Word and LaTeX as well as the Office of Graduate Program's Thesis Manual and Style Guide.
+The Theses & Dissertations section includes templates for Word and LaTeX.
 For additional formatting help, contact your library liaison.

 The library is located at 2949 Science Circle, Melbourne FL.
 The most convenient parking lot is Lot 16, the Babcock Street Lot.